What is 4G home internet?

 Can I use 4G LTE home internet in my RV?

-Yes, some 4G home internet providers are portable and can travel with you in an RV.
+Yes, some 4G LTE home internet providers are portable and can travel with you in an RV.
 As long as you’re staying in an area with cell phone service, you can use Ladybug Wireless, Wahoo, or UbiFi anywhere.
-Verizon’s 4G LTE home internet plan is not portable (it’s tied to your home address).
+But Verizon’s LTE Home Internet plan and T-Mobile’s Home Internet are not portable (service is tied to your home address).